MansionNET/.github/profile/README.md

 - **WeatherBot**: Real-time weather information bot using Open-Meteo API, designed for simplicity and zero-cost deployment
 - **MistralBot**: Your IRC AI assistant for intelligent conversations and code help, powered by Mistral AI
 - **SearchBot**: Privacy-focused search functionality using Hearch API for discrete information retrieval
+- **YouTubeBot**: YouTube bot that provides additional information for shared YouTube links, using the official API

 ## 🤝 Contributing